Jashansingh26/Jashansingh26.github.io/README.md

 # **HOBBIES**🏸⚽🏏

 *I like to play Badminton as a sport.It is my favourite outdoor sport.
-Whenever i play badminton, it gives me natural happiness and satisfaction.*
+Playing badminton is an excellent exercise for the body.
+It also strengthns muscles and enhances reflexes and provides flexibility to the body .*

 # **12 CLASS MARKS**✍️